gfot/zeply-assignment/README.md

 ## Commands

+- `be:dev`: runs the backend server in development mode
+- `be:test`: runs tests
+- `be:test:coverage`: runs tests with coverage
+- `be:test:watch`: runs tests in watch mode
+- `be:lint`: runs the linter for the backend source code
+- `be:format`: runs prettier to format the backend source code
 - `dev`: runs your application on `localhost:3000`
 - `build`: creates the production build version
 - `preview`: starts a simple server with the build production code